-Law No. (11) of 2015, the "Promulgating the Commercial Companies Law" (the "Commercial Companies Law"), and the QFMA Corporate Governance Code requires that Board remuneration shall not exceed 5% of the Company's net profit after deductions to the legal reserve, and payment of dividends of 5% of the paid-up capital.
+Law No. (11) of 2015, the "Promulgating the Commercial Companies Law" (the "Commercial Companies Law"), and the QFMA Corporate Governance Code requires that Board remuneration shall not exceed 5% of the Company's net profit after deductions to the legal reserve, and payment of dividends to the shareholders of not owning less than 5% of the paid-up capital.

-In accordance with the Articles of Association of the Company and the provisions of Qatar commercial companies law no. 11 of 2015, the Board of Directors' remuneration for the year 2023 was recommended to be QAR 2,440,000 by the Board of Directors.
-This proposal to be presented to the shareholders as Agenda Item # 3 in the subsequent Annual General meeting of the company held on March 10th 2024 and to be approved by the General Assembly subject to prior notification of same to regulatory bodies.
+In accordance with the Articles of Association of the Company and the provisions of Qatar commercial companies law no. 11 of 2015, the Board of Directors' remuneration for the year 2024 was recommended to be 3,200,000 (2023:QAR 2,440,000) by the Board of Directors.
+This proposal to be presented to the shareholders in the subsequent Annual General meeting of the company to be held on March 17th 2025 and to be approved by the General Assembly subject to prior notification of same to regulatory bodies.